uclaacm/studio-special-topics-tutorials/Programming Essentials/README.md

 ---
 ## Best Practices
 ### Encapsulation and Information Hiding
 Information hiding is the principle of segregating design decisions that are likely to change, thus protecting other parts of your game from changes in implementation.
 In other words, you want to design your code such that you don't have to change other parts of your code when you make a change to one part of your code.
-There's nothing worse than making a small change to your PlayerController and finding out that you now have to rewrite jor sections of your game manager, camera, and UI scripts!
+There's nothing worse than making a small change to your PlayerController and finding out that you now have to rewrite major sections of your game manager, camera, and UI scripts!

 To achieve information hiding, we encapsulate data and methods within classes and functions.
 This includes marking class members as private or protected, as well as designing APIs for your classes that hides the internal implementation of that class.
 Here are some tips which may help you encapsulate your code:
 * Before You Code: